Facebook Pixel DSP

 Un Puerto Rico próspero requiere un enfoque audaz e innovador que sigue muchos caminos.
 Durante la última década, hemos estado trabajando para construir una base sólida de apoyo para este enfoque, comprometiéndonos y asociándonos con partes interesadas en todo Puerto Rico, desde el gobierno hasta las empresas, la academia y las comunidades.
 Nuestra fuerte presencia comunitaria en toda la isla y nuestras intervenciones programáticas innovadoras nos han permitido pasar de la base a la base, mientras que nuestro enfoque colaborativo con líderes y legisladores, desde San Juan hasta DC, ha ayudado a aumentar nuestro impacto para transformar El desarrollo socioeconómico de Puerto Rico.

-De adentro hacia afuera, aceleramos la transformación a través de la innovación, la colaboración y la acción, para que los puertorriqueños puedan ser dueños de su futuro y prosperar.
-Las tres áreas en las que estamos impulsando el impacto transformador incluyen: economía de visitantes y empoderamiento de la comunidad, resiliencia e infraestructura, y educación y capacitación en liderazgo.
+Desde adentro hacia afuera, aceleramos la transformación a través de la innovación, la colaboración y la acción para que los puertorriqueños puedan prosperar y ser dueños de su futuro.
+Las tres áreas en las que estamos impulsando un impacto transformador incluyen La Economía del Visitante y el Empoderamiento de Comunidades, la Resiliencia de Comunidades e Infraestructura y Liderazgo Intelectual e Intermediación de Conocimiento.

 Nuestros principios fundamentales incluyen